What information do we collect about you?

-To comply with the requirements of the Education Act 1989 and other legislation (this includes legislation governing the maintenance of official records and for accountability for public funding) relating to maintenance of records, NMIT supplies data collected on this form to government agencies, including;
+To comply with the requirements of the Education and Training Act 2020 and other legislation (this includes legislation governing the maintenance of official records and for accountability for public funding) relating to maintenance of records, NMIT supplies data collected on this form to government agencies, including;

-- Ministry of Social Development (in relation to student loans and allowances) and Inland Revenue (student loans),
+- the Ministry of Social Development (in relation to student loans and allowances) and Inland Revenue (student loans)

-- Agencies who support particular students through scholarships, payment of fees or other awards (if you are a recipient of one of these awards),
+- agencies which support particular students through scholarships, payment of fees or other awards (if you are a recipient of one of these awards).

 These agencies use the data to;

-- Administer the tertiary education system, including allocating funding and the administration of the Fees-Free and Fees-Free Trades Training initiatives
+- administer the tertiary education system, including allocating funding and the administration of the Fees-Free and Fees-Free Trades Training initiatives

 How do we protect your information?

 We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.